notwa/rc/README.md

 ### wipe

-(zsh) clears the screen and scrollback and prints an ugly horizontal line so you know with absolute certainty that you're looking at the top of your history and your terminal's scrollback didn't cap out and eat text.
+(zsh) clears the screen and scrollback and prints an ugly horizontal line, so you know with absolute certainty that you're looking at the top of your history, and that your terminal's scrollback didn't cap out and eat text.

 ```